mcclatchy/sinclair/README.md

 ### Footer

 This tab will add footer links if they are present.
 If there are no links in the tab, the footer will not be appended.
-All link will be opened in a new tab.
+All links will be opened in a new tab.

 * **Link Text:** The text to show.
 * **Link:** The link to go to.